-Flashplot: How the Flash Movie Could Change the DC Extended Universe
+Flashpoint: How the Flash Movie Could Change the DC Extended Universe

 During the Warner Bros. presentation at San Diego Comic-Con, the studio teased its upcoming DC Extended Universe films by revealing a series of titles, Justice League, The Batman and Shazam among them.
 The studio had already announced it was making most of these films, but one in particular came as a surprise to the audience: "Flashpoint."
-The title is reference to a plot line in the comic books that apparently will be the basis for the upcoming movie about The Flash, starring Ezra Miller.
+The title is reference to a plot line in the comic books that apparently will be the basis for the upcoming movie about the Flash, starring Ezra Miller.

 Here's a spoiler-free explanation of what happens in Flashpoint.